SkymindIO/skil-clients/javascript/docs/DefaultApi.md

 <a name="classifyarray"></a>
 # **classifyarray**
-> Base64NDArrayBody classifyarray(body, deploymentName, modelName)
+> Base64NDArrayBody classifyarray(body, deploymentName, versionName, modelName)

 Same as /classify but returns the output as Base64NDArrayBody